eundata/Review_based_recommendation-System/README.md

 - The general recommendation is to use the Alternating Least Square (ALS) Matrix Factorization in collaborative filtering
 - Review data is applied to the recommendation system after sentiment analysis using the BERT model and scoring.

-First, we obtained information of which books that users are interested in through membership registration
+First, we obtained information of which books that users are interested in through membership registration.
 In the membership registration, users are given a list of 30 books with many reviews and are asked to choose about 5 of their favorite books.
 Then, the first recommendation is fulfilled using the cosine similarity method.